maishathasin/dir_tree/README.md

 ![Python version](https://img.shields.io/badge/python-3.x-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-dir tree is a Python package designed to process hierarchical structures such as directory trees or JSON files.
+dir tree is a Python package designed to visualise  hierarchical structures such as directory trees or JSON files.
 It provides functionalities to visualize the structure as a tree, search for specific nodes, and filter nodes based on custom criteria.

-Input: JSON/dictionary/github directory
-Output: String

 ## Screenshots
 ![sc1](sc1.png)